THE WOMEN'S CREATIVE COMPANY

 The Women’s Creative Company have been working most recently on the performance project, Hidden Footprints.

-The Women’s Creative Company, alongside A Moment’s Peace and Director Victoria Beesley are presenting a moving promenade performance piece Hidden Footprints as part of Merchant City Festival 2017.
-Performances on July 29th and 30th 2017.
+The Women’s Creative Company, alongside A Moment’s Peace and Director Victoria Beesley presented a moving promenade performance piece Hidden Footprints as part of Merchant City Festival 2017.

 The Story So Far...